Who we are...

 Reserves

-The Trust owns a number of reserves within the AONB, which we manage for sustainability, biodiversity and geodiversity.
+The Trust owns a number of reserves within the National Landscape, manages for sustainability, biodiversity and geodiversity.
 Our reserves are open every day to the public for quiet recreation.

 We run a busy, varied and exciting programme of events each year, including social events, competitions, lectures, exhibitions, festivals, field trips and visits – often to places not open to the public.
 Most of our events are free.

-We publish a range of items including books, maps and a 2019 calendar, featuring photos from around the AONB.
+We publish a range of items including books, maps and an annual calendar, featuring photos from around the National Landscape.
 We also produce three editions each year of our journal, Keer to Kent, which we send out free to our members.

-We offer small grants and practical assistance for local projects aimed at restoring and conserving the natural, cultural or industrial heritage of the AONB.
+In partnership with the National Landscape Office, we offer small grants and practical assistance for local projects aimed at restoring and conserving the natural, cultural or industrial heritage of the area, or carryig out improvements to the area for the benefit of all.

 We are honoured to have John WIlson as our President.
-John was the first warden at RSPB Leighton Moss and has devoted more than 50 years to habitat restoration and improvement projects throughout the AONB, as well as being instrumental in conducting countless local wildlife studies.
-John's energy and enthusiasm for conserving and enhancing the habitats of our wonderful AONB, together with his passion for wildlife generally, are truly inspiring.
+John was the first warden at RSPB Leighton Moss and has devoted more than 50 years to habitat restoration and improvement projects throughout the National Landscape, as well as being instrumental in conducting countless local wildlife studies.
+John's energy and enthusiasm for conserving and enhancing the habitats of our wonderful area, together with his passion for wildlife generally, are truly inspiring.

 In recognition of their long-running and significant contributions to the activities of the Trust the following individuals have been granted Honorary Life Membership of the Trust.